 100 gm of Karonda halved or quartered

-about a dozen fat cloves of garlic sliced lengthwise,
+about a dozen fat cloves or 2 dozen small cloves of garlic sliced lengthwise,

 2 inch piece of fresh ginger root chopped into small bits

 1 tsp of kalonji or nigella seeds